Upgrade or Keep My Factory Radio?

 Another consideration is the dash kits that are available for your particular vehicle.
 Your aftermarket kit options may be more appealing than factory, but unfortunately, there are also times when they don't compliment the vehicle well.
 This all depends on your specific car.

-A good installer will keep notes on which dash kit looks and fits best on a certain make and model, as there is often a kit from one manufacture, that's fit & finish is more complimentary than another.
+A good installer will keep notes on which dash kit looks and fits best on a certain make and model, as there is often a kit from one manufacturer, that's fit & finish is more complimentary than another.

 When it comes down to it, sometimes it's just not worth upgrading.
 Other times it's still the obvious choice.
 It all comes down to what your car has, and ultimately your wants and needs.
 Swapping out your radio in 2020 is far from dead and can still be a worthy investment.